 The Stuxnet virus was also used to disrupt a major energy grid in Ukraine that was initially blamed on the Russians, but no one really knows who deployed the weapon against that target.
 And Stuxnet was an American, not a Russian, weapon.

 It’s debatable whether the intel community’s silence was/is a matter of cover-your-ass or national security, or both.
 No one in the intelligence community involved with Olympic Gate has ever made any statement on the record about the program.
 And Michael Hayden (former Air Force general, Director CIA, and Director NSA) says he was not involved and has no direct knowledge beyond what he has read in the US press.
-Ditto for national security expert Richard Clarke and the others in both the US and Israel.
+(This is simply implausible: He was D/NSA 1999-2005, D/NI 2005-06, D/CIA 2006-09.)
+Ditto for national security expert Richard Clarke (who left government in 2003) and the others in both the US and Israel.

 According to a single document obtained by Edward Snowden and provided to Wikileaks, US policy is that cyber weapons, like nuclear weapons, can only be launched with the President’s approval.
 Beyond that, there seems to be very little overall doctrine involved with the conduct of cyber warfare, other than that it remains a covert activity in the hands of the intelligence community – which effectively insures that an open and fully informed public discussion of the subject does not take place.
 Without a concise US doctrine, there can be no international negotiations or agreements on the control and use of cyber weapons, like there are on the control and use of nuclear weapons (which, originally thought impossible, did take decades to work out – once the decision was made to try).
 “It’s all too secret.”